deepmodeling/rid-kit/README.md

 cd dpdispatcher
 python setup.py install
 ```
-dpdispatcher is a tool for job submitting.
+dpdispatcher is a tool for job submission.

 ###  2.3. <a name='Installridpackage'></a>**Install rid package**
-Now you have all dependence of RiD (Gromacs, Tensorflow and a conda environment).
+Now you have all dependence of RiD (Gromacs, Tensorflow, and a conda environment).
 ~~~bash
 cd rit-kit
 python setup.py install